-- PROTECTS SENSITIVE FEET, SORE HOCKS HEALER --- Wire cage floors can harm these energetic animals.
-These seagrass weave...
+- ✔ PROTECTS SENSITIVE FEET, SORE HOCKS HEALER --- Wired cage floors can injure these energetic animals.
+These seagrass...

-- PROVIDES ENJOYABLE CHEWING TIME --- As this is made from Seagrass and nothing else, this is also very safe to chew.
-For...
+- ✔ PROVIDES ENJOYABLE CHEWING TIME --- As this is made from Seagrass and nothing else, this is edible.
+For your...